3 months, 3 weeks ago coachdan007Participant

 Asana is not really an option for single person users, as you only have the option to use the free plan which has no task dependencies (which is useless if you want to structure large amounts of tasks and bring order to chaos) or buy a 5-person team plan which is 35€/month which is probably a tad more than most users would like to spend (plus the subscription price of SkedPal).

-Regarding the upcoming release and SkedPals future direction – is the plan to make SkedPal a system where one can dump all tasks and set up dependencies and then have the day planned or is the direction more on integration with other task managers, such that SkedPal becomes more of a calendar blocking extension of other task managers and less of a task manager itself?1 week, 2 days ago SethParticipant
+Regarding the upcoming release and SkedPals future direction – is the plan to make SkedPal a system where one can dump all tasks and set up dependencies and then have the day planned or is the direction more on integration with other task managers, such that SkedPal becomes more of a calendar blocking extension of other task managers and less of a task manager itself?3 months, 1 week ago SethParticipant

 It’s an interesting question about making SP a calendar blocking extension of other task managers.
 This has always been a strategic question.
 Why not focus on what we do best which is our cloud scheduling service and leave the list management to those who offer the best tools.
 This way, everyone’s happy.
 Users can stick to their favorite to-do list app and get their tasks scheduled via SP’s cloud service.